DUNE/PDS/scripts/iv_analysis/README.md

 * `plot_type` : the plot to create (*CH_VBD_VS_RUN*, *AFE_VBD_VS_RUN* and *ALL* by default)
 * `input_dir` : path of the directory where all iv analysis results are saved (by default *PDS/data/iv_analysis*)
 * `output_dir` : path of the directory where to save data (by default *PDS/data/iv_analysis*)
+* `run_exluded` : runs to exlude from the analysis, by default we consider all data but for example you can remove *['Jun-07-2024-run00','Jul-02-2024-run00']*

 Run example: